ni/nimble/.github/ISSUE_TEMPLATE/visual_design_user_story.md

 <!-- Outline the essential requirements of the component visual design.
 What states, variations, or other constraints are required?
 E.g. For a date picker…

-- Component needs block and outline states
+- Component needs block and outline appearances
 - Component needs to fit in an editable table cell and in a details panel
 - Reuse the existing calendar icon
 - … -->